 Who Might Benefit Most?

 This form of sedation is especially helpful for people with dental anxiety or fear stemming from past negative experiences.
-If the thought of sitting through an appointment causes your heart to race or keeps you from scheduling necessary care, oral conscious sedation could make the experience far more manageable.
-It may also benefit individuals with a sensitive gag reflex, fear of needles, or difficulty sitting still for extended periods.
-Patients needing longer or more complex procedures often appreciate how quickly the appointment seems to go by under sedation.
+If the thought of an appointment makes your heart race or keeps you from scheduling necessary care, oral conscious sedation could make the experience far more manageable.
+It may also benefit individuals with a sensitive gag reflex, needle phobia, or difficulty remaining seated for extended periods.
+Patients requiring longer or more complex procedures often appreciate how quickly the appointment passes.

 What to Expect Before and After